loudmouse/loudmouse/_projects/artmill-featured-photo-spotlight.md

 ---
 title: "Artmill Photo Spotlight - Architecture"
-layout: home
 toc: true
+layout: single
-excerpt: "Each week we chat with a new photographer and feature one of his or her photos."
+excerpt: "Each week I chat with a new photographer and feature one of his or her photos.
+See how I used calls to the Unsplash API to populate a template with fresh content for each week's feature."
 header:
   image: /images/architecture.jpg
   teaser: /assets/images/foo-bar-identity-th.jpg